odtu/EE463/Term Project/README.md

 # EE 463 Hardware Project

-## AC to DC Motor Drive
+## Wind Turbine Controller

 ### Deadlines:
 - Simulation Report and Presentation for Feedback Session - 25th of December
-- Final Report - 10th of January
+- Final Report - 15th of January
-- Final Presentation - 17th of January
+- Final Presentation - 23th of January
-- Video - 20th of January
+- Video - 25th of January

 You are free to choose any topology such as (but not limited to):
  - 3-Phase Thyristor Rectifier